5 Best Flooring Options for Your Kitchen

 ● More susceptible to moisture damage from spills

-● Diverse, available in a wide range of colors, styles, textures, and patterns
+● Available in a multitude of patterns, colors, styles, and finishes

 5. Vinyl Flooring